EIFS, Architecture, and the Sustainable Design Revolution

 EIFS and the Initial-cost Paradigm

-EIFS have performed very well in the lowest initial-cost environment, as shown by the large number of outstanding projects completed with EIFS claddings.
+EIFS have performed very well in cost sensitive environments, as demonstrated by the large number of outstanding projects completed with EIFS claddings.
 Many of these buildings have performed well for 30 years or longer.

 Photo of Peabody Hotel in Orlando, FL